 There are a couple of things you can do to mitigate the impact of energy price uncertainty on your business:

 - Pay close attention to your next renewal date and shop around to find the best energy deal (we’ve got a really quick and easy way for you to compare business energy prices).
 By finding a new contract in plenty of time, you’ll avoid deemed rates (which can be up to 80% higher than your supplier’s standard tariffs) and you could also end up paying less overall.

 - Consider signing up for a fixed term contract to get your business through this period of uncertainty.
 How long you should fix your contract for depends very much on what type of business you’re running and how high your energy overheads are.
-A manufacturing business might be better off fixing for a longer period of time, while a smaller, office-based business may be better with a 12-month contract.
+A manufacturing business might be better off fixing for a longer period of time.
+A smaller, office-based business may be better with a 12-month contract.
 (Speak to the experts if you need help!)

-Whatever happens with Brexit, it’s important to be proactive and find the best energy provider possible before you fall out of contract.
+It’s important to be proactive and find the best energy provider before you fall out of contract.
 We know that over 500,000 of the UK’s businesses are already paying too much for their energy because they’re already on deemed rates after falling out of contract.